pbertera/dockerfiles/pdns/README.md

 Running the service with a custom API key (if `API_KEY` is not provided the key is `changeme`).

+The HTTP API will listen by default on the port `8081` you can overwrite it defining the enviroment variable `WEB_PORT`.

 ```
 docker run -it -e API_KEY=MyAPIKey -p 80:80 -p 53:53 -p 53:53/udp pbertera/pdns
 ```